frankyeh/DSI-Studio-Website/doc/cli_vis.md

-# GIU-Based Command Line
+# GUI-Based Command Line

 > use --action=`vis` to run command line for GUI

-After loading a .fz file, users can run command line on the GUI's console window for batch visualization.
+After loading a .fz file, users can use GUI's console window for batch visualization and screen saving.
 ![image](https://github.com/user-attachments/assets/d0e967eb-06fc-4874-9eba-19110477a55a)

 ## Examples